What is Beeminder?

 Nope!
 At least... not right away.

-After the initial week during which you can delete a goal, it takes 7 days for your goal to be archived and stop requiring data.
-That's the akrasia horizon, which helps avoid your short-term desires getting in the way of your long-term goals.
-There's no getting out of it on the spur of the moment.
+After the initial week when you're allowed to delete a new goal, you can only ever quit seven days from when you make the change.
+That's the akrasia horizon, which helps avoid short-term desires getting in the way of long-term goals.
+There's no getting out of it on the spur of the moment!

 What types of goals does Beeminder work for?